Sara-Sundin/SizeMeApp/README.md

 ![Under Construction Page](assets/images_readme/under_construction_tablet.jpg)

 ### 404 Page
 Oops!
-You’ve landed on a 404 page, but don’t worry—you’re not lost alone!
+You’ve landed on a 404 page, but don’t worry - you’re not lost alone!
 Your custom avatar is here to guide you back.
 The page you’re looking for doesn’t exist, but you can return to the dashboard or explore other sections of SizeMeApp to find what you need.

 ![404 Page](assets/images_readme/404.jpg)